By Anne Dealy, Director of Education and Public Information

 preferring “the cheerful flicker…of a fire” (Brewer, p.
 24).
 The frontier

-got cold you went over and warmed up by the fire.
-As a result, houses in North America were rarely warm in winter, and families
+colonists in America North America were rarely warm in winter, and families

 confined themselves to one or two rooms for the long cold winters.